 “My favorite thing about Portland is the expectation of work-life balance and the diversity of options available to realize it.”

-Tiara Darnell is a creative strategist, writer and multimedia-savvy content creator based in Portland and Washington, D.C.
-Her freelance work encompasses cannabis, food, arts, culture, travel, leisure and more.
-Her work has appeared in Travel Portland, Broccoli Magazine and Willamette Week, among other publications.
+Tiara Darnell is a creative strategist, writer, and video and audio producer based in Buffalo, New York, and Portland.
+Tiara’s freelance writing encompasses cannabis, travel, food and more with an emphasis on diverse perspectives.
+Her work has appeared in Travel Portland, Broccoli Magazine, Travel Oregon, Willamette Week and elsewhere.
 Tiara enjoys podcasts, spending time by water, fresh flowers on her table and white tea.

 Catherine Ryan Gregory